dingyuchen/egomap/README.md

 As with `evmap` and other implementations, this library assumes a singular writer.
 A synchronized handle for multiple writers is provided.

-This map is backed by 2 hashmaps that copies data, possibly leading high memory usage.
+This map is backed by 2 hashmaps which implies there are 2 copies of data, possibly leading high memory usage.
 Please pass pointers into the map if you want to avoid duplicate data.

 ## Chores

 - [ ] Add tests
 - [ ] Add benchmarks with `sync.Map`
-- [ ] Profile and optimize
+- [x] Profile and optimize
 - [ ] Avoid malloc for oplog and queue
+- [ ] Come up with better way to register and deregister readers